Some say that the gospel writers were not eyewitnesses to Jesus

 Also one Gospel had been written, (Mark), and a history of the church so far, (Acts).

-And at least seven years earlier, eight letters had been written:
+Also at least seven years earlier, eight letters had been written:

 James, 1 and 2 Thessalonians, 1 and 2 Corinthians, 1 Peter, Galations, and Romans.